JumpMaster/PowerDashboard/README.md

-# NextionEmoncmsDisplay
+# PowerDashboard
-Display emoncms data on a Nextion display
+Display emoncms and weather data on a Nextion display